 Riverside’s headline social housing cost per home has increased significantly in 2022/23 due to a few factors.
 Firstly, the result includes full year costs for One Housing Group (OHG), whereas the previous year only included the final four months of the financial year.
 In addition, the challenging external economic environment has driven increases in cost particularly expenditure on materials and energy.

 The overall repair cost includes significant fire safety expenditure on tall buildings within the OHG stock portfolio.
 Excluding OHG, Fire Safety cost reduces cost per home by £720.

 All categories of social housing costs have increased.
 The biggest increases have been in major repairs, £68.1m, which is the equivalent of £995 per home, management costs £29.9m, which is the equivalent of £436 per home, and maintenance, inclusive of planned maintenance, £27.4m, which is the equivalent of £401 per home.

-Average costs of managing your home
+Average cost of managing your home per year

 How every £1 of rent is spent